-IN WITNESS WHEREOF, the parties hereto have executed the foregoing agreement on this 19th day of November , 2013 (date of last party's execution). day of NTPARA LEC , 2013 (date of last party's execution).
-HERNANDO COUNTY, a political subdivision of the SEAL ATTENT Don Barbee, Clerk David D. Russell, Jr., Chairman APPROVIED AS TO FORM AND LECAL SUFFICIENCY BY County Attorney's Office County Attorney's Office ATTEST: Uhani Kuhitu Se Clacuito Arigela Vick, Clerk SEAL Approved as to form for the COUNTY FOR THE Reliance of Citrus County only County Attorney
+IN WITNESS WHEREOF, the parties hereto have executed the foregoing agreement on this 19th day of November, 2013 (date of last party's execution).
+HERNANDO COUNTY, a political subdivision of the State of Plorida: Don Barbee, Clerk David D. Russell, Jr., Chairman APPROVED AS TO FORM AND LEGAL SUFFICIENCY BY County Attorney's Office County Attorney's Office State of Florida: ATTEST: Than Luni Luni Luni Chairman Angela Vick, Clerk SEAI Approved as to form for the COUNTY ROLL Reliance of Citrus County only